Wildlife Chances on a Wildlife Tour

 90%

-Only Evenings Late April - Early October Only if we plan a trip for them instead of moose
+Only Evenings Late April - early June Only if we plan a trip for them instead of moose, usually in binoculars

 Muskrat